 1. Stress reduction and better health

 Compassion allows a leader to acknowledge the reality of what is happening in terms of workplace stress so they can address the real needs of the team and organization.
-Checking in and realizing how people are feeling and what their real workload is means leaders better support their team and implement effective strategies to avoid issues like burnout.
+Checking in and realizing how people are feeling and what their real workload is means leaders can support their teams in ways that prevent burnout.

 2. Employee engagement and employee retention